baala3/android-java-projects/my-notes/README.md

 ## 📌 What is this project?

 **My Notes** is a simple note-taking Android app that allows users to create, view, and delete short text notes.
-It uses an in-memory data structure to simulate note persistence and is designed as a stepping stone toward more advanced local data storage solutions like Room or SQLite.
+It uses an in-memory data structure to simulate note persistence.

-This project focuses on mastering fundamental concepts in Android like `RecyclerView`, `ViewModel`, `Intent`, and user input handling, using Java and basic MVVM principles.
+This project focuses on fundamental concepts in Android like `RecyclerView`, `ViewModel`, `Intent`, and user input handling, using Java and basic MVVM principles.

 ---